 This past summer, we started a Kitten Bottle Feeding Program.
 When someone brings kittens under two pounds to the shelter, they are euthanized.
 There’s no one to care for them there.
 I decided something needed to be done about that so I quickly started up a program and recruited several amazing foster homes to take in these kittens and get them up to weight so they could be adopted.
 Not surprisingly, we have had many “foster failures.”
 The kittens are so cute, they’re irresistible.
 I even brought home a kitten and he is amazing!
 Close to 130 kittens have avoided going into the shelter.

 Thank you to Liz for sharing with us about OC Shelter Partners.
 The work that the group is doing to keep pets with their people is wonderful!
+You can connect with them on Facebook.

 If you would like to contact OC Shelter Partners or need their assistance, they respond to messages left via their website and return voicemails left throughout the week.
 They also have office hours at the shelter and you can contact OC Shelter Partners to find out more.